 Donors are used in fertility treatment typically because the recipient(s) are not able to get pregnant using their own sperm, eggs or embryos (fertilized eggs).
 These donations may offer a chance to bring home a baby in situations where it seems otherwise impossible.

 A donor may also be used to create a pregnancy using a gestational carrier.

 What is gestational carrier surrogacy?

 Gestational carrier surrogacy is another form of third-party reproduction.
-A gestational carrier is used in fertility treatment when a woman or LGBTQ+ individuals cannot carry a pregnancy on their own.
+A gestational carrier is used in fertility treatment when a woman or LGBTQIA+ individuals cannot carry a pregnancy on their own.

 Texas law does not allow the use of a traditional surrogate, which means the woman carrying the pregnancy becomes pregnant through the fertilization of her own eggs.